 Books on amateur astronomy are as numerous as the stars, as are maps of the sky.
 CSOG is neither.
 It's not a starchart.
 It's not a book.
 CSOG is a concept.

 In CSOG the mechanics of the sky are not explained.
 There is no analysis of stellar spectra.
 There are no endless tables filled with object names and a few abbreviations, sorted only by right ascension, leaving you guessing whether or not an objects is in reach of your telescope.
 There are no sketches or esthetically pleasing but unuseful images.
 There is no poetry, no history and no mythology.
 CSOG is not a book, it is something different.
-It won't leave you in the dark.
+It will not leave you in the dark.

 How the Clear Skies Observing Guides stand out

-- CSOG is truly all sky, completely covering all of the northern and southern hemisphere and all of the 88 constellations.
+- CSOG is truly all sky, covering all of the northern and southern hemisphere and all of the 88 constellations.